sageserpent-open/curium/README.md

    relational database would be.
 Having said that, you can just pull in tranche data into some arbitrary process that has the correct client code on the classpath, so it is theoretically possible to browse stored data without modifying the 'primary' application.
-3. The API is prolix - the approach is sound enough, but how it's packaged up for somebody writing client code leads to a lot of typing; the API needs to be streamlined.
-4. There are caveats galore mentioned below about what can and can't be proxied, and supported tweaks to workaround recalcitrant classes.
+3. There are caveats galore mentioned below about what can and can't be proxied, and supported tweaks to workaround recalcitrant classes.
 Don't expect to just drop Curium in to your codebase without doing a lot of benchmarking and experimental configuration first.
 This should probably be bundled up into a default configuration in the future.
-5. There are several client codebase-specific workarounds that aren't yet configurable - they should be broken out.
-6. The Kryo configuration is not visible to client code - but if we want to support data model upgrades and reuse existing tranches, then we should probably open this up.
+4. The Kryo configuration is not visible to client code - but if we want to support data model upgrades and reuse existing tranches, then we should probably open this up.

 ### Is there any code out there that *doesn't* work with Curium? ###